 The Association produces The Car Wash Show® and Car Wash Show Europe®, the world's largest car wash trade show and conventions, administers WaterSavers®, the industry's leading environmental recognition program, publishes CAR WASH Magazine™ and hosts a variety of educational and networking events.

 The Association is the voice of the professional car wash industry, serving as its spokesperson to business and consumer media, investors, governmental agencies, allied associations and related industries.
-As part of this role, the Association produces the industry's leading research in the areas of consumer habits and preferences, the environmental attributes of professional car washing and industry equipment sales.
+As part of this role, the Association has produced the industry's leading research in the areas of consumer habits and preferences, the environmental attributes of professional car washing and industry equipment sales.

 History of the Association